 Jozefien is a creative publisher and writer.
 Ze writes columns for De Standaard, draws comics for Nieuwsblad Magazine en sometimes crawls on stage for a debate on realistic representation, media and gender equality.
-Currently she’s working on a scenario for a Flemish fiction series.

 Jozefien has been a regular columnist at De Standaard since April 2020.
-Her columns and opinions are published biweekly on Wednesday.
+Her columns and opinions are published biweekly on Wednesday..

-The Naked Truth
+The Naked Thruth

 In her book Jozefien discusses with candor and whit what it’s like to be a woman.
 From personal stories to research, history and references from pop culture, she tries to answers questions like: Why do we praise motherhood, but do we feel the need to hide or mom bods?
 Why should our legs look like hotdogs?
 And is the thick booty trend really emancipating?
 You’ll find out in ‘The Naked Truth’.

 ‘The Naked Truth, undressing body bullshit’ was published in September 2019 by Horizon.

 What others say about the book

-“I love how history, personal stories and empowerment alternate and form a coherent and easy to read story.
-I’m a fan!”
+I love how history, personal stories and empowerment alternate and form a coherent and easy to read story.
+I’m a fan!

-Illustrator and cartoonist
+Illustrator and Cartoonist

-“Read the book ‘The Naked Truth’ by Jozefien Daelemans and the pieces of the puzzle fall into place.
-About women and their appearance and the – almost – universal selfhate for our bodies."
+Read the book ‘The Naked Truth’ by Jozefien Daelemans and the pieces of the puzzle fall into place.
+About women and their appearance and the – almost – universal selfhate for our bodies.

-"This book that could have saved me a lot of energie and brainpower, had I read it when I was 16 – or even 25."
+This book that could have saved me a lot of energie and brainpower, had I read it when I was 16 – or even 25.

-Culture Club (Radio 1), Buchbar
+Culture Club, Buchbar

-“This book should be on the required reading list of every young woman.”
+This book should be on the required reading list of every young woman.

 As an art director she implemented her vision on realistic role models and managed a team of designers, photographers and illustrators.
 As Editor in Chief she mentored authors and journalists, making their editorial office an incubator for young talent and content creators.

 Charlie Magazine triggered social debate via online reports, videos and events and more than once delivered the conversation of the day in the press.
 Unique to Charlie was the vibrant online community of readers and makers who formed the beating heart of the media brand.

 She contributed to the charter ‘Unstereotype Communication’ that UBA launched in 2019 and has since been signed by several companies.
 She gave lectures and moderated debates on representation in media, gender equality and online hate speech for VRT, deBuren, Festival van de Gelijkheid, deSingel, Sensoa, UGent, Mooov Filmfestival and Cinema Zed.
-Would you like to work together or do you have another question?
-Please contact us using the form below.